 Cash incentive compensation is the most significant part of our named executive officers' total direct compensation.
 Annual cash incentive compensation is determined after the end of each year and is based on the Compensation Committee's assessment of individual and company-wide performance measured over long-term periods.
 We do not use predetermined incentive formulas to evaluate performance or determine pay.
-However, the Compensation Committee does consider a set of key performance metrics in its decision making process which, for 2014, included assets under management, financial performance and the execution of certain strategic priorities.
+In its decision-making process for 2015, the Compensation Committee considered the execution of certain key strategic priorities, as well as business and financial metrics.

-In its April 2014 meeting, our Compensation Committee agreed upon target bonus amounts for each named executive officer and a set of key performance metrics and strategic priorities against which to evaluate performance and determine bonuses.
-In its July, October and December 2014 meetings, the Compensation Committee reviewed the performance metrics and strategic priorities and discussed the agreed upon target bonus amounts.
-In its January 2015 meeting, the Compensation Committee again reviewed the performance metrics and strategic priorities and then determined annual cash bonuses for 2014 based on its assessment of our business and financial results and the execution of strategic priorities.
-The Compensation Committee did not assign a particular weight to any individual factor.
-In shaping its decisions with respect to all of the named executive officers, the Compensation Committee considered the following key 2014 achievements:
+At its April 2015 meeting, our Compensation Committee discussed target bonus amounts for each named executive officer and a set of key strategic priorities and business and financial metrics against which to evaluate performance and determine bonuses.
+At its July and October 2015 meetings, the Compensation Committee reviewed the strategic priorities and metrics and discussed the target bonus amounts.
+In early January 2016 the Compensation Committee met to discuss the execution of strategic priorities and again discussed the target bonus amounts.
+In late January 2016 the Compensation Committee determined annual cash bonuses for 2015 based on its assessment of the named executive officers' execution of strategic priorities and our 2015 business and financial results.
+In shaping its decisions with respect to all of the named executive officers, the Compensation Committee considered the following key 2015 achievements: